| 7.4 Stone cut procedure

 average axe of the final block.
 This way the rough block, being always a parallelepiped

-may minimise either the use of stone either the stone final cut work (SC-final).
+may minimise either the use of stone either the stone final cut work (SC-final). section D&E of fig. 7 represents: this two schemes

 are respectively referred to section B and C and they point out, in an enlarged plan view,